-The WMPBXs used fiberglass rods and groutable anchors, so it could be preassembled, coiled, and shipped to the site, ready to install.
+The WMPBXs used fiberglass rods and groutable anchors, so it could be preassembled, coiled, and shipped to the site, ready to install in a pre-drilled borehole.
 This minimized disruption on the busy streets.

 The issue of power was addressed by the use of custom-configured, long-life battery packs, purpose-specific data loggers, and rugged, low-power displacement sensors.